Mrjaggu/s2w/README.md

 # s2w
-A reusable library that can convert a paragraph of spoken english to written english.
+A reusable library that can convert a paragraph of spoken english to written english.<br>
+For example, "two dollars" should be converted to $2.
+Abbreviations spoken as "C M" or "Triple A" should be written as "CM" and "AAA" respectively

 ## 1 Always make sure you can acquire the data once again — and your team know how to do it